outl1ne/nova-notes-field/README.md

 - Ability to add notes through the UI or programmatically
 - Ability to delete user-made notes (w/ confirmation modal)
 - Customizable placeholder support
-- Set abilty to hide or show the add note input
+- Set ability to hide or show the 'Add Note' button

 ## Screenshots